martinwc/martinwc.github.io-3-column/README.md

 ### Continued development

-Cotinue to work on CSS grid columns and implement a more responsive website
+Continue to work on CSS grid columns and implement a more responsive website

 ## Author